Apps Like SoLo Funds For Fast Cash (& Other Alternatives)

 Pros

-• Access to side hustles and local job opportunities: If you need help finding work, developing skills, or want an extra side hustle to help with the bills, Dave’s database can make the search easier.
+• Access to side hustles & local job opportunities: If you need help finding work or want an extra side hustle to help with the bills, Dave's database can help the search.

 • Get a full banking experience: Aside from ExtraCash, Dave offers an immersive banking experience that can help you save money and receive cash back on purchases.